fridaystephan/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file '3-listfiles' is a script that presents a list of files in a long format The file '4-listmorefiles' is a script that displays a list of files as well as hidden files The new file '5-listfilesdigitonly' is another script that list files in long formats, display user and group ids and show hidden files
+The file '6-firstdirectory' is a script that will create a directory in the tmp